-This Korean Japchae recipe is a slightly adventurous spin on fried rice, Korean japchae marries slurpy shirataki noodles and a blizzard of vegetables in a rich soy and mirin broth.
-Easy to make, kid-friendly, and restorative to eat whether served hot or cold.
+This Korean Japchae recipe is a slightly adventurous spin on fried rice.
+It marries slurpy shirataki noodles and a blizzard of vegetables in a rich soy and mirin broth.
+This dish is easy to make, kid-friendly, and restorative to eat whether served hot or cold.
 Recipe and photo by Ellen Kanner.

 Serves: 3 to 4